![]() |

 2) The applicant may submit a separate request for a tax credit certificate for each taxable year in which Illinois production spending is incurred.

-d) With each request for a tax credit certificate filed on or after the effective date of this rulemaking, the applicant shall provide:
+c) With each request for a tax credit certificate filed on or after January 18, 2007, the applicant shall provide:

 1) An itemized statement of the Illinois labor expenditures or Illinois production spending for which the credit is claimed and of Illinois labor expenditures generated by the employment of residents of geographic areas of high poverty or high unemployment for which additional credit is claimed;

-3) An attestation by a certified public accountant, in the form prescribed by the Department, that the computations are supported by the copies of the books, records and other documents of the applicant that are attached to the request and that the certified public accountant has examined the books, records and other documents according to procedures agreed upon by the Department.
-The attestation and examination must be performed by a certified public accountant:
+3) An attestation by a licensed certified public accountant (CPA), in the form prescribed by the Department, that the computations are supported by the copies of the books, records and other documents of the applicant that are attached to the request and that the licensed CPA has examined the books, records and other documents according to procedures agreed upon by the Department.
+An examination of the books, records or other documents must be performed by the licensed CPA quarterly or at the conclusion of production if production lasted less than a quarter.
+The attestation and examination must be performed by a licensed CPA:

 B) whose engagement to provide the attestation was approved by the Department before work on the engagement was commenced.